lydell/dotfiles/README.md

 `cd location/of/choice/dotfiles` before using `git` commands.
 (Tip: Use `git add ~` instead of `git add .`.)

-_Everything_ is ignored in `.gitignore`.
-When adding new files, add an exception in `.gitignore`.
-When removing files, also remove the exception.
+_Everything_ is ignored in `.git/info/exclude`.
+When adding new files, use `git add -f ~/some/file`.
+After that, diffing and committing works just like normal.

 ## License